What’s the difference between CNC cutting and laser cutting?

 • Operational expertise

-A laser cutter is generally more sophisticated than a CNC cutting machine.
+A CNC cutter is generally more sophisticated than a Laser cutting machine.
 You require a fairly high degree of operational expertise to handle and manage it.
-A CNC machine though is a little bit more straightforward and manual.
+A Laser machine though is a little bit more straightforward, especially the lower-cost diode lasers.
 You need not be too experienced to handle it.
-That said, most laser cutters come with easy-to-follow user guides with lots of how-to videos to help you get aquinted with the machine.
+That said, both laser cutters and CNC cutters come with easy-to-follow user guides with lots of how-to videos to help you get acquainted with the machine.

 • Power consumption

-Even though both cutting machines require some electrical power to operate, the laser machine demands higher levels of electrical energy.
-This of course leads to higher utility expenses that work to drive up the costs of the cutting altogether. )
+Even though both cutting machines require some electrical power to operate, the CNC machine demands higher levels of electrical energy.
+This of course leads to higher utility expenses that work to drive up the costs of the cutting altogether.
+Check out this article I wrote on laser engravers’ electricity consumption.

 • Costs implications